Tuesday, September 16, 2025

 • 2 teaspoons freshly milled black pepper

 You will need extra flour for dusting your board and pasta roller/cutter.
-Also extra 1 or 2 tablespoons of water to make softer pliable, dough that’s easy to roll.
+Also, add an extra 1 or 2 tablespoons of water to make a softer, pliable dough that’s easy to roll.

 Steps

-1. Place flour in the center of your pastry mat or large wooden board or other work surface.
+1. Place flour in the center of your pastry mat, large wooden board, or other work surface.
 You may also use a large bowl.
 Form a flour volcano with a crater or hole in the middle.

-2. Combine eggs, lemon juice, lemon zest, and pepper in a medium size bowl, blend well then pour mixture into the crater.
+2. Combine eggs, lemon juice, lemon zest, and pepper in a medium-sized bowl, blend well, then pour the mixture into the crater.

 3. With your hands, begin to incorporate the flour, starting with the inner rim.